XMM-Newton Observations of Three Interacting Luminous Infrared Galaxies: Conclusion

-\acknowledgements{} We would like to thank the XMM Science Team for their invaluable advice with data processing and useful assistance.
-We are also extremely grateful to Scott Adams, Joe Antognini, Ben Shappee, Garrett Somers, and Obright Lorain for help along the way.
+We thank the XMM Science Team for their invaluable advice with data processing and useful assistance, those who worked on the Digitized Sky Survey, and those who maintain their online services for obtaining the optical image of IRAS 19354+4559.
+D.M. is also extremely grateful to Anjali Gupta, Ben Shappee, Claudia Araya Salvo, Joe Antognini, Garrett Somers, Scott Adams, Michael Fausnaugh, and Obright Lorain for help along the way.
+We are also grateful to the anonymous referee for exceptionally useful comments.